Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Historical Background and Motivations

 \subsection{Loop Groups, Loop Algebras, and the Geometric Langlands Program}

-The ideas from the previous section generalize immediately to the geometric generalization of the Langlands Program (see for example \cite{Fr1, Fr2}).
-It gives a way of understanding smooth projective algebraic curves defined over an arbitrary field, vector bundles over such curves, and for the complex case, it gives a way of understanding all of this in the framework of loop groups and loop algebras, and pullbacks of them.
+The ideas developed for the arithmetic Langlands Program generalize immediately to the geometric generalization of the Langlands Program (see for example \cite{Fr1, Fr2}).
+It gives a way of understanding representations as, sections of vector bundles over smooth projective algebraic curves defined over an arbitrary field.
+For the complex case, it gives a way of understanding all of this in the framework of representations of loop groups and loop algebras, and pullbacks of them, and a corresponding Kac-Moody Lie algebra given by a central extension of the pullback.
+The preprint \cite{M} explains how one may interpret this situation in terms of affine Schubert varieties, which is more or less an exposition on work of Lusztig.
+Lusztig's work on $p$-adic representations theory is simply too extensive to delve into, but the construction mentioned in \cite{M} is clearly applicable as shown in \cite{AS2}.
+This also means that the theory of standard monomials may be applied, and in future work this method will be applied to study semi-invariants and moduli stacks of representations of surface algebras.